copperdevs/CopperMatchmaking/ReadMe.md

     }
     ```

 2. Create the server.
-The constructor for `MatchmakerServer` has two paramters both with defaults.
+The constructor for `MatchmakerServer` has two parameters both with defaults.
     - `lobbySize`
         - `lobbySize` determines the amount of players in a lobby.
 This has to be an even number so both teams can have
           the same amount of players.
 The default is set to 10.
     - `maxClients`
-        - `maxClients` determines the max amount of clients that can be connnected to the matchmaker server.
+        - `maxClients` determines the max amount of clients that can be connected to the matchmaker server.
 The default
           is set to 65534.

     ```csharp